Visa Inc. to Participate in Up - GuruFocus.com

-Visa Inc. (NYSE: V) today announced its participation in the following investor conferences.
+Visa Inc. (NYSE: V) today updated its participation in the following investor conference.

-On Monday, September 12, Vasant Prabhu, Vice Chair, Chief Financial Officer, will present at the Goldman Sachs Communacopia and Technology Conference.
-The discussion will begin at 9:15 a.m.
-Pacific Time and last for approximately 40 minutes.

-On Thursday, September 15, Ryan McInerney, President, will present at the Autonomous Research Virtual Annual Future of Commerce Symposium.
-The discussion will begin at 12:15 p.m.
-Pacific Time and last for approximately 45 minutes.

-Listen-only audio webcasts and replays will be accessible for 30 days on the Investor Relations website at http%3A%2F%2Finvestor.visa.com.
+Listen-only audio webcast and replay will be accessible for 30 days on the Investor Relations website at http%3A%2F%2Finvestor.visa.com.

 About Visa Inc.